cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 In the [next section](./migration.md) you will learn how to conduct chain upgrades through migrations.

-You can also choose to change tack and look at how you would create the [Typescript client elements](./cosmjs-objects.md) for your blockchain.
+Alternatively, you can learn how to create the [Typescript client elements](./cosmjs-objects.md) for your blockchain.